kl1nton/1_Applied_Basic_Science/3_Pathology.md

     D. Hydropic change
     E. Pyknosis

-#### Answer: C. Coagulative necrosis
+#### Answer: C. Coagulative necrosis - TRUE
 - Process of necrosis results in final _rupture_ of the cell
     - Release of cell contents into the surrounding

 **Notes**
-- B. Cloudy swelling and D. Hydropic change are _reversible_: cell membrane remains _viable_
+- B. Cloudy swelling and D. Hydropic change are _reversible_
+	- Cell membrane remains _viable_
-- A. Apoptosis and E. Pyknosis are nuclear events that are **not** reversible: cell membrane remains _intact_
+- A. Apoptosis and E. Pyknosis are nuclear events that are **not** reversible
+	- Cell membrane remains _intact_
     - Distinctly different from C. Coagulative necrosis

 ### Q3.2